Mdran2112/data-migration-to-db/README.md

 Then, if I make another PR to master with commit `FIX - bug in certain feature #patch` will lead to `v0.1.1`

-The CD workflow will build the new tag and publish it in the repository.
+The workflow will build the new tag and publish it in the repository.

-### API REST Docs
-See the swagger spec.
-URL: `http://<host>:5000/swagger`